Vispyr/vispyr-demo-app/README.md

 ```
 This will spin up the Demo App locally, along with [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") and the whole observability pipeline.

-Access the app through port `5173` on your browser.
+Access the app by navigating to `localhost:5173` in your browser.
 It will provide you with 3 columns for testing scenarios: profiles, traces, and metrics.
 These are meant to serve Vispyr's dashboard with situations where each of these telemetry signals is more effective.

-To access the Vispyr dashboard, go to `localhost:3000` on your browser.
+To access the Vispyr dashboard, go to `localhost:3000`.
 You'll be asked for credentials before accessing the dashboard.
 Use `admin` for both username and password, and a page will be opened where you can change your credentials.
 You can do so, or skip it.
 Next, Vispyr's dashboard will open and show visual representations of the telemetry data being sent by the Demo App.

 # Demonstration